chenyuan9977/cs628-pe-Chen/PE03-ToDoList/README.md

 >npm start

 # Input
 The project start with the empty task list.
 Enter the new task and click "Add Task" will append the task list.
-Each task can be deleted by clicking the bottom "Delete".
+Each task can be deleted by clicking the button "Delete".
 ![App Screenshot](./main.PNG)

 # Process